When a Nosebleed Isn't Just a Nosebleed

 Treatment at the HHT Center

-All adult patients who come to Columbia's HHT Center begin with an appointment with Murphy, a pulmonologist, who screens them for the genetic mutation that causes HHT and the anemia and AVMs that come with it.
+All adult patients who come to Columbia's HHT Center start with an appointment with Murphy, a pulmonologist, who screens them for the genetic mutation that causes HHT and the anemia and AVMs that come with it.
 "I view myself as their HHT primary care doctor," Murphy says, explaining that part of his role is to coordinate their care.
 "I make sure that they do their regular screening for AVMs, that they're doing basic nosebleed prevention, and that they're linked in with all the specialists that they need."

 Typically, HHT patients see more than one specialist with experience treating the disorder.
 A HHT specialized ENT physician monitors and treats the nosebleeds.
 Patients who have had strokes are connected with a neurologist.
 Patients with anemia are referred to a hematologist.
 When AVMs in the lung require treatment, Sheynzon or one of his interventional radiology colleagues steps in.
 When the AVMs are identified in the brain, treatment requires a neurointerventional radiologist or neurosurgeon.
 Genetic counseling is also provided for patients, their family members, and those who are pregnant, seeking fertility treatment, or considering pregnancy.